2025 Kerala oil spill: Aftermath

 Authorities issued public advisories urging residents to maintain a minimum 200 metre distance from any washed-up containers and to report sightings to emergency services.
 Fishing activities were prohibited within a 20 nautical-mile radius of the wreck site.

 Chief Minister Pinarayi Vijayan declared a statewide coastal high alert and directed the deployment of rapid response teams in all coastal districts.
 Local administration initiated beach cleanup efforts to remove hazardous debris.

 A facilitation centre was set up in Kochi under the jurisdiction of Capt.
 Aneesh Joseph, coordinating interim relief and insurance claims.
 Fishermen from Thiruvananthapuram, Kollam, Alappuzha, and Ernakulam were effected.
 The Fort Kochi Coastal Police registered a criminal FIR against the ship’s master and crew under sections of the Indian Penal Code for navigation errors and environmental negligence.
 The Chief Secretary advised the state from pursue charges immediately, to avoid jeopardizing evidence critical for insurance processing.

+A year-long study by researchers from the Suganthi Devadason Marine Research Institute, the Tamil Nadu Pollution Control Board, the University of Kerala and the Kerala University of Fisheries and Ocean Studies surveyed 93 coastal sites in Kerala and Tamil Nadu and found that plastic pellets released after the sinking had continued to contaminate the coast.
+Pellet concentrations peaked at 31,230 per square metre at Varkala soon after the spill and fell by more than 80 per cent within three months, but new hotspots emerged in the Gulf of Mannar, and by May 2026 pellets were found buried up to 20 cm deep in beach sediment.
+Of 2,413 fish examined, 26 (1.08 per cent) had ingested pellets or had them trapped in their gills or digestive tracts.
+The study was published in Marine Pollution Bulletin.